Turok 2: Seeds of Evil: Reception

 The gameplay was praised for its deep single-player missions and varied enemy types.
 Game Revolution highlighted the long and complex levels, but admitted that players may "[run] around in circles for hours trying to figure out where to go next.
 This may be enjoyable for people who like puzzles and long gameplay, but it is aggravating for more action-oriented players".
 N64 Magazine gave high marks to the game's level design and explained that the addition of mission objectives "gives the game more focus and betters its predecessor's pretty limited and fairly simple key-collection."
 The artificial intelligence of enemies was considered more advanced than GoldenEye 007's, as enemies can take refuge behind objects and pop up to throw explosives towards the player.
 GamePro also noted that they were more aggressive than Dinosaur Hunters.
 The game's large arsenal of weapons was also praised, with GameSpot remarking that the Cerebral Bore is "possibly the grossest weapon ever conceived".
 The multiplayer mode was praised for its use of 3D space and innovative game types.

 Critical reception for the Microsoft Windows port was mixed.
 Tal Blevins of IGN criticized the controls for its limited support of keyboard functions and the graphics for their distance fog, which was not common in computer games of the time.
 Nevertheless, he praised the save system for letting players save the game at any point.
 Writing for GameSpot, Elliott Chin criticized the game for its confusing level design and insistence on playing a level again if the player misses a key.
 At the 1998 GameSpot Game of the Year awards, the Nintendo 64 version was awarded Shooting Game of the Year.
 In a retrospective review, Martin Watts of Nintendo Life said that Seeds of Evil "is quite possibly the best third-party effort ever released for Nintendo 64".

 Remaster

 Nightdive Studios developed a remastered version of both Seeds of Evil and its predecessor.
-The remaster was released for Microsoft Windows on March 16, 2017, for Xbox One on March 2, 2018, and for Mac OS and Linux on September 12, 2018.
+The remaster was released for Microsoft Windows on March 16, 2017, for Xbox One on March 2, 2018, and for Linux and macOS on September 12, 2018.
 It features enhanced graphics, improved artificial intelligence of enemies, the option to quick-warp to previously visited portals, and a new multiplayer mode called Last Turok Standing.
 The remaster was released for the Nintendo Switch on August 9, 2019.
 Although the Nintendo Switch version was released without a multiplayer mode, it was ultimately added with the release of a patch on February 25, 2021.
-The remaster was released for PlayStation 4 on February 25, 2021.
-It is also playable on the PlayStation 5 via backward compatibility.
+The remaster was released for PlayStation 4 on February 25, 2021, also playable on the PlayStation 5 via backward compatibility.
+PlayStation 5 and Xbox Series X/S versions of the remaster are scheduled, adding higher refresh‑rate support, additional quality‑of‑life improvements, and bug fixes.